 “Maybe,” Gary said, going back to his noodles.
 “Maybe not.
 Good luck.”

-Harry looked around the elegant hallway as Veronica locked the front door behind him.
+Harry looked around the elegant hallway as Veronica locked the front door behind them.

-“This is a beautiful home,” he fumbled.
+“Your home is amazing,” he fumbled.
 The dinner had gone well.
 The wine had helped him not say anything too stupid.
 But the hallway dwarfed him and he suddenly felt sober and small.

 Harry swallowed.
 “Oh, ok.
 Where are you going?”